 There are few reliable data on the effectiveness of black cohosh for other disorders and symptoms.

 What are the possible side effects of black cohosh?

 Side effects are uncommon.
 The most likely are headache and stomach discomfort.

-Black cohosh may also cause dizziness, excessive sweating, nervous system problems, and low blood pressure (if high doses are taken).
+Black cohosh may also cause dizziness, excessive sweating, and, in high doses, low blood pressure.